 Share this article:

-Thomas J. Henry Injury Attorneys are leaders in the area of product liability litigation.
-Our Defective Drug and Products Division has extensive knowledge and resources in order to represent our clients efficiently and aggressively.
-We represent a multitude of people who are battling against manufacturers of defective drugs and/or products.
+Thomas J. Henry Injury Attorneys are leaders in the area of aviation litigation.
+We have extensive knowledge and resources in order to represent our clients efficiently and aggressively.

-Your choice does matter.
-If you or a loved one has suffered serious injuries because of a recalled product, call Thomas J. Henry Injury Attorneys immediately.
+If you or a loved one have been injured in an aviation accident, contact Thomas J. Henry Injury Attorneys immediately.
 We are available 24/7, nights and weekends.

 Share this article: